-The country is also an immensely rich country when it comes to culture, with up to 23 different ethnic groups and with an amazing biodiversity that is being protected by hundreds of nature reserves that cover over 30% of its territory.
+The country is also an immensely rich country when it comes to culture, with an estimated 25 different ethnic groups and with an amazing biodiversity that is being protected by hundreds of nature reserves that cover over 30% of its territory.

 As if that wasn't enough, its Pacific coasts are famous for its strong waves among surfers and even has a small and gorgeous beach on the Caribbean side that not a lot of people know of.
 As you can see, there are tons of things that make Guatemala a place that you must visit when you travel to Central America.